 Being a landlord is not easy.
 Before renting out a secondary suite, you need to make sure you are comfortable with performing or contracting out repairs, having familiarity with provincial and local landlord/tenant law, and that you know the tax effects of letting out part of your house as an income property.

 Regularly reviewing your current plan can help you get the most you can out of your insurance dollars.
-Contact Bow Valley Insurance of Calgary for a free quote.
+Contact Bow Valley Insurance for a free home insurance quote.